PietroBernardelle/PietroBernardelle/README.md

 ### Hey there ...
 Welcome! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 <font family="Montserrat">
 Hi, I'm Pietro, I'm almost 22 and I'm an undergrad at Politecnico di Milano.
 I'm in my third year of studies towards a bachelor's in Engineering of Computing Systems.
-I'm interested in AI and Cyber Security, I hope i will be able to pursuit one of this filds in my future studies.<br>
+I'm interested in AI and Cyber Security.<br>
-I also love footbal, listen to music, reading (expetially physics stuff), going out with my firend and travel.
+I also love footbal, listening to music, reading (expetially physics stuff), going out with my firend and travel.
 </font>

 ## Technologies